Ogden's Untamed Women Walking Tour

 You’ll experience:

-walking in the footsteps of Sarah Anderson, who attempted to vote in 1895, was turned away, and sued!
-The resulting court case ended not as you might expect
+• walking in the footsteps of Sarah Anderson, who attempted to vote in 1895, was turned away, and sued!
+The court case results make me proud to live in Ogden

-the first Buddhist Church in Ogden - now hidden behind an unassuming Mexican restaurant
+• the first Buddhist Church in Utah - now hidden behind a humble Mexican restaurant

-the now-shuttered Berthana Ballroom, once famed as the “finest in the west,” and built by two women
+• the now-shuttered Berthana Ballroom, built by two women and famed as the “finest in the West”

 …and much more!